Back to top

 1. Death

-2. Coronary artery disease hospitalization (i.e. AMI)
+2. Coronary artery disease hospitalization (e.g. AMI)

 4. Peripheral vascular disease (PVD) hospitalization (i.e. Surgeries for peripheral vascular disease including amputations)